u13726/CYD-22-radio-mp3-player/README.md

 - the internal DAC of the esp32
 - the sd card for wifi  config, radio stations and mp3 files
 - on board  speaker on gpio 26
-- touch button conn3cted to gpio3
+- touch button connected to gpio3
-- display to  shoz time an station / mp3
+- display to  show time and station / mp3

 time
 - when online time synced with NTP